Masterminds/sprig/docs/crypto.md

 Note that it is considered insecure to store the parts directly in the template.

-## generatePrivateKey
+## genPrivateKey

-The `generatePrivateKey` function generates a new private key encoded into a PEM block.
+The `genPrivateKey` function generates a new private key encoded into a PEM block.

 It takes one of the values for its first param: